cnmcferren/CustomPrompt/README.md

 Download this repository.
 In the root of the project folder, use the Makefile to install.
 `make install`
+During the install, a critical segment will be added to ~/.bash_profile in order for the prompt to work properly.
 To update the prompt to reflect color changes, run the following command:
 `make update`